c-a-s-t-l-e/mindDump/README.md

 Yes.
 The model has been fine-tuned on the [Go Emotions dataset](https://datasetsearch.research.google.com/search?src=0&query=go%20emotions&docid=L2cvMTF3M3FzbHEzcA%3D%3D).
 After quite a bit of user testing, it appears that there may be some mislabeling in the training data among other issues.
 These then affect the model's performance on our parsed journal entries.

-#### Is There a Specific Reason Why You Process the Journal Entry Texts The Way You Decided To?
+#### Is There a Specific Reason Why You Process the Journal Entry Texts The Way You Did?

 Yes.
 Since we're are working with mind-dumped data, punctuation is probably not going to be the best.
 To account for this, excessive spacing as well as traditional punctuation markers are used to produce sentences.